dhutapratama/docs/blade.md

 @endphp
 ```

-If you only need to write a single PHP statement, you can include the statement within the `@php` directive:
+If you only need to write a single GO statement, you can include the statement within the `@php` directive:

 ```blade
 @php($counter = 1)